What Is Spinal Muscular Atrophy?

 Organizations like these can offer you support:

-- Cure SMA: It funds research aimed at treating and curing SMA.
+- Cure SMA.
+It funds research aimed at treating and curing SMA.
 Its SMArt Moves initiative focuses on the importance of early diagnosis and treatment.
-Cure SMA also offers support for individuals and families through local chapters and their website, including offering information to those newly diagnosed.
+Cure SMA also offers support for people and families through local chapters and its website, including offering information to those newly diagnosed.

-- SMA Foundation: Its mission is to accelerate development of treatment for SMA, working with researchers, developing clinical trials and helping to educate others about this genetic condition.
+- SMA Foundation.
+Its mission is to boost the search for SMA treatment, working with researchers, developing clinical trials, and helping to educate others about this genetic condition.